jwbe/beanstalk-microsite/src/content/blog/securing-grandchildrens-financial-future/index.md

 **2. Is cash-in-a-card still the best birthday present you can give?**

-**3. How can you earn free money for your grandkids with simply saving tricks?**
+**3. How can you earn free money for your grandkids with simple saving tricks?**

 **4. Do you want to create a legacy – and help save on your IHT?**